This post may contain affiliate links. Please read my disclosure policy.

 - 1 teaspoon vanilla

 BLEND: Blend the batter until smooth.
 Check the pan in the oven; the butter should be mostly melted.
 Pull out the pan and swirl it around to coat all the bottom of the pan with butter.
-Return to the oven until 100% melted.
+Return to the oven (if needed) until 100% melted.
 As soon as the butter is completely melted, immediately pour the batter from the blender into the pan.
 As you pour, pour in a figure-8 pattern.

 BAKE: Place the pan in the oven and bake for 18-23 minutes or until puffed, lightly browned at edges and peaks, and no longer glossy.
 (This is right at 20 minutes for me) Remove from the oven.